QUESTION: How do solicitors negotiate medical negligence settlements?

 We understand the devastating impact medical negligence has on our client’s lives.
 Moreover, we’ll do all we can to help you minimise the ill-effects of your injury and live to your full potential.

-At TMNE, we support clients in their quest for equitable medical negligence settlements.
+At The Medical Negligence Experts, we support clients in their quest for equitable medical negligence settlements.
 In fact, we do this in a myriad of ways:

 - Investigating their situation thoroughly to ascertain whether their claim has a good chance of success.
 The onus is on the claimant to prove negligent care causes their injury, and it can be painful if it fails.